Itinerary

 Though interior Greenland is covered by a massive ice cap, a few habitable areas exist around the bays and coastal islands, and the region we visit enjoys a surprisingly mild and dry summer climate.
 Set out this morning with our Expedition Leader to explore the photogenic area around Tasiilaq on foot, hiking into the Valley of Flowers above the scenic bay abutting town.
 Here the ice-clad gneiss and granite peaks provide a striking backdrop for waterfalls and small lakes fringed by northern wildflowers in season.
 We spend the afternoon in town learning about the region's history and contemporary daily life.
 The small Ammassalik Museum, a highlight, showcases Greenlandic Inuit culture and traditions.
 Its collection features East Greenlandic masks, kayaks, sleds, tools, beadwork, old and new tupilak figures, and works by local artists.
 Later this afternoon, we'll also hear firsthand experiences from a local resident who shares personal perspectives on daily life and subsistence in this remote Arctic realm.

-Day 4: Tasiilaq / Base Camp Greenland
+Day 4: Tasiilaq / Journey to Nat Hab's Base Camp Greenland

 Depart by boat for our exclusive wilderness Base Camp, located on the east side of Sermilik Fjord.
 Our destination is near the tiny hamlet of Tinit, which we'll visit during our stay.
 The village is one of the most picturesque outposts in East Greenland, offering the chance to shoot the panorama of Sermilik Fjord littered with huge icebergs.
 Behind the town, glacier-clad peaks rise over a mile high, jutting up like sharp black teeth through the ice.
 Tinit is home to fewer than a hundred hardy people who live a subsistence lifestyle, fishing and hunting amid constantly shifting ice.